“Your artistic evolution is best served by steady, judicious practice.”

 Well-timed breaks allow our muscles and minds to recharge.
 In general, we should rest at least 10 minutes of each hour that we practice – perhaps 5 minutes after practicing for 25, or maybe 3 minutes every 15.
 Ensembles might work for 50 minutes before pausing for 10.

 4. Increase Gradually

 To prevent overuse injuries, it’s vital that we increase playing or singing time in stages, no more than 10-20% per week.

 5. Live a Balanced Life

-As we refine our practice schedules, we need to adopt balanced lifestyles that support long-term sustainability.
+As we refine our practice schedules, we need to adopt balanced lifestyles that support long-term development and sustainability.

-In closing, these principles speak to managing the quantity and timing of our practice, but musical progress also hinges on practice quality.
+In closing, these principles speak to managing the quantity and timing of our practice, but musical progress hinges most of all on practice quality.
 If you want to upgrade your practice habits, see The Musician’s Way for step-by-step guidelines.

 Adapted from The Musician’s Way, Chapter One